NHL entry draft: History

-In 1980, the Entry Draft became a public event, and was held at the Montreal Forum.
-Prior to that year the Entry Draft was conducted in Montreal hotels or league offices and was closed to the general public.
+In 1980, the entry draft became a public event, and was held at the Montreal Forum.
+Prior to that year the entry draft was conducted in Montreal hotels or league offices and was closed to the general public.
 The first draft outside of Montreal was held at the Metro Toronto Convention Centre in Toronto, Ontario, in 1985.
 Live television coverage of the draft began in 1984 when the Canadian Broadcasting Corporation covered the event in both English and French for Canadian audiences.
-The 1987 Entry Draft, held at Joe Louis Arena in Detroit, Michigan, was the first NHL Draft to be held in the United States.
+The 1987 entry draft, held at Joe Louis Arena in Detroit, Michigan, was the first NHL draft to be held in the United States.
 SportsChannel America began covering the event in the United States in 1989.

-Prior to the development of the Draft, NHL teams sponsored junior teams, and signed prospects in their teens to the junior teams.
+Prior to the development of the draft, NHL teams sponsored junior teams, and signed prospects in their teens to the junior teams.
 Players were signed to one of three forms: the "A" form, which committed a player to a tryout; a "B" form, which gave the team an option to sign a player in return for a bonus; and the "C" form, which committed a player's professional rights.
 The "C" form could only be signed by the player at age eighteen or by the player's parents, often in exchange for some signing bonus.
-The first drafts (up until the 1968 Amateur Draft) were held to assign players who had not signed with an NHL organization before the sponsorship of junior teams was discontinued after 1968.
+The first drafts (up until the 1968 amateur draft) were held to assign players who had not signed with an NHL organization before the sponsorship of junior teams was discontinued after 1968.

+In October 2023, owners approved a proposal to switch the NHL Draft to a "decentralized" model in line with that of the NBA and NFL drafts, in which only prospects and team representatives will be present in-person at the Draft venue, and business would be conducted remotely from the teams' front offices.
+These changes are scheduled to take effect in 2025.

 Selection order and draft lottery

-The selection order in the NHL Entry Draft is determined by a combination of lottery, regular season standing, and playoff results.
+The selection order in the NHL entry draft is determined by a combination of lottery, regular season standing, and playoff results.
 While teams are permitted to trade draft picks both during the draft and prior to it (sometimes several years prior), in all cases, the selection order of the draft picks is based on the original holder of the pick, not a team which may have acquired the pick via a trade or other means.
 The order of picks discussed in this section always references the original team.

-The basic order of the NHL Entry Draft is determined based on the standings of the teams in the previous season.
+The basic order of the NHL entry draft is determined based on the standings of the teams in the previous season.
 As with the other major sports leagues, the basic draft order is intended to favour the teams with the weakest performance who presumably need the most improvement in their roster to compete with the other teams.
-Subject to the results of the NHL Draft Lottery (discussed below), the teams pick in the same order each round, with each team getting one pick per round.
+Subject to the results of the NHL draft lottery (discussed below), the teams pick in the same order each round, with each team getting one pick per round.

 The basic order of the picks is determined as follows: